 As you can see in the pictures above, I used my existing gang box on the left and snaked some new Ethernet cable to it.
-Then I replaced the wall plate and connections with new quick connect RJ-45, Coaxial inserts and covers.
+Then I replaced the wall plate and connections with a new quick connect RJ-45, Coaxial inserts, and covers.
 RJ-45 is basically what they call the connection type of an Ethernet cable.
-Note: My old wall plate had existing Coaxial and phone cable ran to it.
+Note: My old wall plate had an existing Coaxial and the phone cable ran to it.

 New Wall Plates and Inserts

 The Tools You Will Need:

 Ethernet RJ-45 Ends (If not using Patch Panel)

 Snaking the Ethernet (Cat 6) Cable

 This will take some effort and time depending on the size of your home.
 In this description, I will stick to how to run Cat 6 cable to existing gang boxes.
 To accomplish this you will need a cable snake and some electrical tape.
 It can also be nice to have a second person help you run the cabling.
 You need to determine how many rooms you want to wire.
 First, start by taping one end of your Cat 6 cable to the top of your snake and make sure the cable is running parallel with the snake wire.
 Picture below.

 Use the snake to run the cable to the location.
 Make sure you removed the wall plate covers so you can see the snake and pull the cable through the gang box hole.
 You may have to run the cable between walls.
 It may take a few tries to get to your end location, be patient.
 Once you reached the desired gang box you can remove the tape from the cable.
 Then cut the cable on the other end that is running to your central cable stack using a wire cutter.
 Make sure that you leave enough slack on each side of the cable for stripping and tying down.
 Also, label each end of the Cat 6 cable with a sharpie or sticky label with the room location.
 Repeat this step until you have all the rooms you want to be wired.